Okelm/okelm.github.io/content/blog/typescript-workshops/index.md

 > If it walks like a duck, swims like a duck, and quacks like a duck, then it probably is a duck.

-TypeScript allows you to expect the same, but it will verify it at compile-time and this feature of a language is called the structural subtyping.
+TypeScript allows you to expect the same, but it will verify it at compile-time and this feature of a language is called the structural subtyping (which seems to me is the compile-time duck types)

 ```jsx